 Currently there are some RAM capacity limitations.
 The first one can be spotted when importing large databases from .csv files.
 The second one is during the operation of database.

 Currently we do not support swapping data into disk, so there has to be enough free space of RAM to handle all of the data.
-For the correct operation of the database core (server side), you will need the amount of free memory equivalent to 1.5x size of saved database files (.db, .col) on disk.
+For the correct operation of the database core (server side), you will need the amount of free memory equivalent to 1.5x - 2x the size of saved database files (.db, .col) on disk or to simplify it even more - about 1.5x - 2x the size of the CSV file that was imported.
 In the future, we will support the functionality to load data from disk on demand and we will reduce the memory usage.
 For example, 1.2B rows of Integer_32 data in one column takes 4.7 GB of disk space and if loaded into memory, it takes about 7.05 GB of memory (RAM) capacity.
 We are currently working on reducing memory (RAM) usage when database is loaded.

 The block size is set per database (this is will be used as the default value for tables which do not have specified their block sizes) and per each table.
 If the block size for a particular table is specified, this specified value will be used as block size per that table.
 The block size cannot be set per columns.
 It is ideal to have large block size for tables with huge amounts of data and small block size for tables with small amounts of data.
 If you set a huge block size, e.g. 300M, for a table which has small amount of data, e.g. 10K rows, there will be allocated a block with size of 300M for those 10K rows of data, which means it will have a huge comsuption of memory (RAM) pointlessly.
 So how to set a block size?
 If you have columns in a table which have a similar amounts of data and you do not use indexing, the best block size is set as splitting the data into as many blocks as there are GPU cards.
 Let show it on an exaple: If we have database with just one table with 3 columns, each column have 500M rows of data and you have 2 graphic cards available for querying and the indexing is turned off, the best block size is the largest one, which means 500M/2 GPUs = 250M block size.
 There is a limitation that the whole block has to fit into VRAM (GPU memory).
 If it does not fit, you have to choose a smaller block size.
 If you use indexing, we recommend you to choose block size empirically based on experimenting with different block sizes, because data has a huge impact on performace when indexes are used.